 illustrious Halicarnassian leader.

 Anyone who enters Bodrum by sea is forced to reckon with its most famous landmark, the Crusader castle imposingly guarding the narrow entrance to Bodrum’s bay.
 This fortress is open to the public and it is magnificent.
-Cat and I spent at least
+Cat and I spent

 half a day touring its grounds where peacocks, doves, roosters, cats and dogs amble freely.
 We explored the towers, gates, parapets, multiple stories, moats, dungeons, Ottoman cemetery – we couldn’t get enough of this enchanting